thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-03-bayes-theorem/bayes_theorem_explained1.md

 **Are we really going to go after those 19,000 video gamers?
 Even though only 8 or 9 of them are homicidal criminals**.

-You might be thinking "well, of course!
-This is basic math."
-But notice how something in plain sight gets lost in percentages, and that percentage is relative to one group and can be very different relative to another group.

-**What we effectively have done is take an uncommon attribute (being homicidal) and associated it with a common one (playing video games)**.
+Notice how something in plain sight gets lost in percentages.
+That percentage of video gamers is relative to one group and can be very different relative to another group.  **What we effectively have done is take an uncommon attribute (being homicidal) and associated it with a common one (playing video games)**.

 So how does this trace back to Bayes Theorem?
 Let's modify our code below to calculate the percentage of the gamer population that are homicidal: